General balance functions of identified charged hadron pairs of $(\pi,{\rm K},{\rm p})$ in Pb$-$Pb collisions at $\sqrt{s_{\rm NN}} = 2.76$ TeV

 Measurements of BFs were originally proposed as a tool to investigate the delayed hadronization and two stages of quark production in the QGP formed in AA collisions~\cite{Bass:2000BF}.
 These terms refer to the notion that quark production occurs in two distinct stages, the first at the onset, and the second at the very end (just before hadronization and freeze-out) of AA collisions.
 The two stages are posited to be separated by a period of isentropic expansion whose duration depends on the multiplicity of produced quarks and gluons and thus the collision impact parameter.
+Hadron pairs produced at the onset of collisions feature large longitudinal separation (i.e., rapidity differences $\Delta y$) whereas pairs produced after the expansion have smaller $\Delta y$ separations determined by the smaller temperature of the system at that time.
+AA collisions with smaller impact parameters are expected to produce larger systems with a longer isentropic stage in which late particle production dominates.
+The longitudinal and azimuthal widths of BFs are thus expected to progressively decrease from peripheral to central collisions as the fraction of late particle production increases.
 BFs could also provide a precise probe of balancing particle production~\cite{Jeon:2002BFCF, Pratt:2002BFLH, Pratt:2015PC, Bialas:2004BFCO}, the hadrochemistry of particle production~\cite{Pratt:2015PC,Pratt:2018ebf}, as well as the collision dynamics~\cite{Voloshin:2006TRE,Bozek:2005BFTF}.
-Recent studies also indicate that the BF dependence on pair separation in azimuth are sensitive to the diffusivity of light quarks, a measure of the diffusion and scattering of quarks within the QGP, which has thus far received only limited attention~\cite{Pratt:2019pnd, Pratt:2018ebf}.
+Recent studies also indicate that the BF dependence on pair separation in azimuth is sensitive to the diffusivity of light quarks, a measure of the diffusion and scattering of quarks within the QGP, which has thus far received only limited attention~\cite{Pratt:2019pnd, Pratt:2018ebf}.
 Finally, BFs also provide a tool to calibrate measurements of the Chiral Magnetic Effect~\cite{Ye:2019EMBF,Alam:2018owe} and net charge/baryon fluctuations deemed essential for the determination of QGP susceptibilities~\cite{Karsch:2010ck,Pruneau:2019BNC}.

 Few measurements of BFs of identified hadrons have been reported to date.
 At RHIC, these include BF measurements of charged hadrons, pion pairs, kaon pairs, as well as proton/antiproton pairs~\cite{Adams:2003kg,Aggarwal:2010ya,Adamczyk:2015yga}, whereas at the LHC, only charged hadron BFs have been reported~\cite{Abelev:2013csa,Adam:2015gda}.
 Of these, only the results published by ALICE were fully corrected for detector acceptance and particle losses (efficiency).
 Integrals of measured BFs have not been considered and no cross-species BFs have been published.
 Theoretical analyses of measured BFs have consequently focused mainly on the interpretation of the narrowing with collision centrality of charged hadron BFs.
 The full potential of BFs as a probe of the evolution dynamics and chemistry of the QGP has thus so far been underexploited.
 In this paper, general balance functions of identified charged hadron species $(\pi,\rm K,\rm p)$ are reported for the first time.
 These general BFs are corrected for efficiency and non uniform acceptance effects and it becomes possible to study the effects of two-stage quark production, light quark diffusivity, and relative balancing fractions using BFs of nine distinct identified pairs of charged hadron species.